Streaming versus cable: It’s an ongoing, ever-changing battle. And your hard-earned dollars hang in the balance.

 Here’s another tip: Many streaming services don’t have contracts, meaning you can cancel a subscription at any time.
 So, you could try out one service at a time at minimal cost.

-For example, binge Hulu originals for a month or two.
-Then, cancel it and switch to Netflix and catch up on that service’s originals.
+For example, watch Hulu originals for a month or two.
+Then, cancel it and try out Netflix.

 Another no-contract option: Forget streaming altogether.
-Instead, check out the beast that killed Blockbuster — DVD Netflix.
-It’s a DVD-by-mail rental service owned by Netflix.
+Instead, check out DVD Netflix, a DVD-by-mail rental service owned by Netflix.

-If you’re a Blu-ray binge watcher, you could subscribe to DVD Netflix’s $14.99-per-month Premier plan and get unlimited access with the ability to check out two discs at a time.
-One caveat — you need patience.
-It can take a while for movie releases to come to DVD.
+If you’re a Blu-ray binge-watcher, you could subscribe to DVD Netflix’s $14.99-per-month Premier plan and get unlimited rentals with the ability to check out two discs at a time.
+One caveat: You need patience, as it can take a while for movie releases to come to DVD.

 The bottom line

 Walking away from cable can save you hundreds of dollars a year, if not more.
 But walking away from the prerecorded laugh tracks and the background roars of game-day crowds can be tough.